-1. This document is intended to provide the UNESCO General Conference with information regarding the main activities and decisions taken by the World Heritage Committee since the thirteenth General Assembly of States Parties (October 2001) in the implementation of the convention concerning the protection of the world cultural and natural heritage (the World Heritage Convention).
+1. This document is intended to provide the UNESCO General Conference with information regarding the main activities and decisions taken by the World Heritage Committee since the 13th General Assembly of States Parties (October 2001) in the implementation of the Convention concerning the protection of the world cultural and natural heritage (the World Heritage Convention).

 2. In order to better present the varied information contained in this document, the main activities and decisions of the Committee have been grouped according to the Strategic Objectives of the World Heritage Committee.
-These Strategic Objectives, adopted by the Committee at its twenty-sixth session (Budapest, June 2002), are the following:
+These Strategic Objectives, adopted by the Committee at its 26th session (Budapest, June 2002), are the following:

-- (a) strengthen the credibility of the World Heritage List; - (b) ensure the effective conservation of World Heritage properties; - (c) promote the development of effective capacity-building in States Parties; - (d) increase public awareness, involvement and support for World Heritage through communication.1
+- a) Strengthen the Credibility of the World Heritage List - b) Ensure the effective Conservation of World Heritage properties - c) Promote the development of effective Capacity Building in States Parties - d) Increase public awareness, involvement and support for World Heritage through Communication1 a) Number of States Parties to the World Heritage Convention b) Current members of the World Heritage Committee